 Caulk and spray foam are some of your best friends when it comes to sealing up any cracks and gaps around your home that are letting air flow freely in and out.
 The space around your windows can be a major spot that wastes your energy dollars and should be caulked every once in awhile to ensure air isn’t escaping through any small spaces.
 Caulk can be used to seal many other areas in your home, too… what a wonderful invention!
 For bigger crevices, spray foam can be used to fill cracks and add some insulation to your home.
 Another way to halt air flow is by weatherstripping windows and doors.
 It’s cheap and effective.
 Lastly, door snakes block the draft from under doors.
 You can make your own or readily buy them from most stores.

 Your ducts also need to be tightly sealed.
 Did you know leaky ducts can cause you to lose 10-20 percent (or more!) of your warmed air?
 Small leaks can be taken care of during a weekend project by using a good duct sealing tape (not actually duct tape, but a metal tape), but larger gaps need to be taken care of by a professional.
 Duct work can also be insulated to help save money.

 These are just a few tips on how to seal up your home from the elements and save some money.
 This would be much, much longer if we went into detail on every spot in your home that can leak air, but you get the gist.
 If in doubt, call a professional to analyze your energy loss and to fix the issues, but a lot of them are easily done at home.
 For more tips around your home, check out our other blog posts.

-Bel-O has been in business for over 50 years, serving Belleville, IL and surrounding area.
+Bel-O has been in business for 60 years, serving Belleville, IL and surrounding area.
 We can be reached at (618) 509-9995.
 If comfort is your plan, call the Beloman.